wp-plugins/nmedia-user-file-uploader/readme.txt

 = 3.4 =
 * IE not supported message will be shown if IE browser detected

+= 3.5 =
+BUG Fixed: Filename will will displayed after uploading for all files.
 == Upgrade Notice ==

 = 1.0 =